iyad-khalil/Breast_Cancer_Prediction/README.md

 ## Model Training

-To retrain the model using new data:
+To train the model

-1. Place your dataset in the correct directory.
-2. Run the training script:
+1. Run the training script:
    ```bash
    python train_model.py
    ```
-3. The trained model will be saved as `breast_cancer_cnn_model.h5`.
+2. The trained model will be saved as `breast_cancer_cnn_model.h5`.

 ## Usage